Skip to Main Content

 Key takeaways

-- However, in exchange for this speed and convenience, you can expect to receive a lower offer than you might on the open market.
+• However, in exchange for this speed and convenience, you can expect to receive a lower offer than you would on the open market.

 Many of us value speed and convenience, from takeout food to on-demand streaming.
 The same can be said for a lot of today’s home sellers, who are looking to move quickly and without the hassle of preparing and listing their residence in the traditional ways.

-Enter iBuyers, companies that can provide a seller with an instant cash offer for a house and a faster, smoother transaction — all almost entirely online.
+Enter iBuyers, companies that can provide an instant cash offer and a faster, smoother transaction — all almost entirely online.
 If you’re in the market to sell your home, here’s how to snag an instant home offer, and the pros and cons to consider.

 What is an instant home offer?

-An instant home offer, often known as iBuying (the “i” is for “instant”), is a cash offer from a company to purchase your home quickly, frequently made within one day.
-These companies use proprietary algorithms and public data to formulate an offer price.
-While it’s fast, it’s also frugal — your offer will very likely be lower than the price you’d get on the open market.
-After all, iBuyers have to account for the costs of making necessary repairs to your home, which they usually plan to resell in a short amount of time.
+An instant home offer, often known as iBuying (the “i” is for “instant”), is a cash offer from a company to purchase your home.
+These companies use proprietary algorithms and public data to formulate an offer price and can make offers quickly, frequently within 24 hours.
+However, while selling this way is fast, it’s also frugal — your instant offer will very likely be lower than the price you’d get if you sold on the open market.
+After all, most iBuyers are home-flippers, and they have to account for the costs of making repairs so they can earn a profit on the transaction.

 “We’ve always had cash buyers and property sharks willing to contract and close quickly at a discount to make a profit,” says Bruce Ailion, an Atlanta-based attorney and Realtor with RE/MAX Town & Country.
 “The difference here is that iBuyers typically originate online and cater to buyers who prefer convenience.
 But their goal remains the same: Purchase below market value and sell for a profit.”